GeneralPancakeMSTR/PublicNotes/portfolio.md

 <img src="attachments/portfolio/trunk_experiments.png" width=""/>

-*Experiments in constructing a trunk (Left: cylinders instanced on each segment; Right: application of the skin modifier), neither satisfactory.*
+*Experiments in constructing a trunk, neither satisfactory (Left: cylinders instanced on each segment; Right: application of the skin modifier).*

-The approach I wanted to get working was identifying paths of the tree's segments that start at its tips and end at its root, preferably without overlap.
+What I wanted to try was identifying segment paths through the tree that start at its tips and end at its root, preferably without overlap.
 Eventually, after some time thinking about it, I came up with the following algorithm

 - Sort the endpoint vertex indexes (which I had previously identified) in descending order.
-  - This operates under the assumption that vertices with larger indexes are generally further from the root of the tree, and thus their paths from it longer.
-It follows that if we begin our search with these vertices, we should map the paths approximately in the order of descending lengths.
+  - This assumes that vertices with larger indexes are generally further from the root of the tree, and thus their paths from it longer.
+It follows that if we begin our search with these vertices, we should map the paths approximately in the order of descending length.
-  - Hopefully, this results in our mapping the tree's absolutely longest path, which should add realism to the model.
+  - Hopefully, this results in our mapping the tree's absolutely longest path, which should add realism to the model by giving it at least one, continuous "trunk" that spans the entire tree.
-- Starting from a tip vertex, move to the line whose tip index is the current line's root index.
+- Starting from a tip vertex, move to the line whose **tip** index is the **current** line's **root** index.
   - This avoids taking an invalid path at junctions because only the originating line has the junction's index as its **tip**, where the other segments share it as their **root**.
 - Repeat this process until the root of the tree, or any segment that was already covered, is reached.